Kathryn Priest-Peries

 I love to work with the puzzles of life and welcome a partnership with clients in doing so.
 A motto for my work might be, “where there’s life, there’s hope”.

-When and why did you join Alongside You?
+When and why did Kathryn join Alongside You?

 I joined Alongside You in January of 2020, in large part, due to the collaborative and holistic approach that the agency has in the service delivery model.
 The team are highly trained and committed to excellence.

-What would you be doing if you did not pursue the career path you have right now?
+What would Kathryn be doing if she did not pursue the career path she has right now?

-If I had not become a therapist, I might have pursued a career as a tropical snorkeling tour guide or, I’m often told that I could have been a stand-up comedian.
+If I had not become a therapist, I might have pursued a career as a tropical snorkelling tour guide or, I’m often told that I could have been a stand-up comedian.

-How do you relax when you are outside of work?
+How does Kathryn relax when she is outside of work?

-What do you consider the most important value?
+What does Kathryn consider to be the most important value?

 The most important value in my life and work is transparency.
 The more honest and open that people can be with one another, and the more space that is created for that, the greater the connection that is possible.
 In the spirit of this, another motto that guides me is, “I can’t solve problems that I don’t know about”.